Development Setup

 Section titled “Screenshots”# Interactive: Press 'S' in running UI

-# Automated:./scripts/screenshot.sh helix-screen output-name [panel] [options]./scripts/screenshot.sh helix-screen home-screen home./scripts/screenshot.sh helix-screen motion motion -s small
+# Automated:./scripts/screenshot.sh helix-screen output-name [token] [options]./scripts/screenshot.sh helix-screen home-screen home./scripts/screenshot.sh helix-screen motion motion -s small

 # Environment overrides:HELIX_SCREENSHOT_DISPLAY=0 ./scripts/screenshot.sh helix-screen test homeHELIX_SCREENSHOT_OPEN=1 ./scripts/screenshot.sh helix-screen review homeOutput: /tmp/ui-screenshot-[name].png